lvfanzai/leetcode/README.md

 # leetcode
-# C/Python/Java Solutions of LeetCode
+# C Solutions of LeetCode